The HUGE Misperception Women Have About The Male-Dominated Workplace

 Women have a HUGE misperception about the male-dominated workplace that has done incredible damage to our efforts to advance.

-Women work from a narrative that says men want to climb to the top so they can have power over others.
+Women work from a narrative that says men want to climb to the top so they can have POWER over others.
 Many women believe men aspire to control and dominate others – they want to be authoritarians, dictators and the king.

 They want to exercise their own judgement to do what they want, when they want, how they want.
 They don’t want to be treated like a child who has to ask permission or be told what to do.
-Therefore, they aspire to rise higher in the organization so there are fewer people above them who can tell them what to do.

 If you think about that too, you realize it is why every revolution, rebellion and resistance movement was fought.
 It is why there are very few monarchies left.
 Men fought for autonomy, self-determination and self-governance.

-So if men aspire to be autonomous then why do so many women believe men want power and are driven to protect their power structures?
+So, if men aspire to be autonomous then why do so many women believe men want POWER and are driven to protect their POWER structures?

 To understand that, we have to go back in time to when women had no legal rights and were completely dependent on men.
 Women spent their lives in a precarious and vulnerable state.
 Their only means to attain financial security, power and status was to attach themselves, through marriage or family affiliation, to a strong man with those attributes.
 Therefore women needed to see the public sphere (the world of government and business) as the male proving ground where survival of the fittest played out and the strongest man rose to the top.
 Women used men’s success in the public sphere to measure how good of a marriage prospect he was.

-When women went into the male-dominated workplace we brought their perceptions with us.
-We wrote our own narrative that we had to “tear down to rise up.”
 This narrative said women had to fight men for power.
 Women had to tear down men’s power structure in order for women to rise and take power for ourselves.

 We weren’t shy about stating we wanted to be the CEO’s, on corporate boards and in top government positions for power.
 Once we obtained this power, we believed we could dictate new rules and exercise our control.